TorgoTorgo/ghidra-container/README.md

 # Ghidra Container

-This is a simple container with a Ghidra install
+This is a simple container with a Ghidra install.